Skip to content

 Second dependency is sqlalchemy MetaData instance.

-Created instance needs to be passed to every Model with Meta class metadata parameter.
+Created instance needs to be passed to every Model with ormar_config object metadata parameter.

 1